Recipes

 Conclusion

-In this recipe, we've built a system for extracting structured data from images using Llama 3.2 Vision and MAX Serve.
+In this recipe, we've built a system for extracting structured data from images using Llama 3.2 Vision and MAX.
 We've explored:

-• Basic setup: Using MAX Serve with GPU support
+• Basic setup: Using MAX with GPU support

 • Structured output: Implementing type-safe data extraction with Pydantic